Henley Bridge Lessons

 Don‘t make this bid in 4th seat after 3 passes unless you have 10-13HCP.
 Remember you need 19-24 HCP to make part game.

-In general, bid to the level of the fit to make it difficult for Opposition to find their likely game contract.
-Except, with 4333 shape, raise only to one less than the level of the fit.
+1. In general, with support, bid to the level of the fit to make it difficult for Opposition to find their likely game contract.
+Except with adverse vulnerability and a weak hand, or 4333 shape, raise only to one less than the level of the fit.
 This should be enough to cause problems for Opposition.

-With a strong hand (16+), we use the 2NT enquiry to ask partner to describe his hand.
+4. With a strong hand (16+), we use the 2NT enquiry (Alert: “we play features”) to ask partner to describe his hand.
 If partner is minimum (in HCP) he signs off by rebidding his suit.
 If he is maximum he shows his best feature in another suit (A or K usually) or bids 3NT if almost all top honours in his suit but little else.
 If he shows a feature, you can then decide if you should try for game or not.

 If Opposition intervene by doubling the Weak Two Opening and you have an intermediate hand and no support for partner’s suit consider leaving the double in.
 You may be able to just about make 8 tricks but no more.
 If you have support for partners suit consider raising it to further pre-empt opposition.